Terraform ECS Fargate Example

 ...

-and give it a couple minutes to spin up the a new container looking for that pending
+After a couple of minutes you should see a new container spinning up: look for that pending

 and running